aragon/hack/docs/guides-use-metamask.md

 Now click on **Import using account seed phrase**.
 Metamask should now open up in a new tab, with the heading: **Restore your account with Seed Phrase**.

-Now, what you need to do is to look at the output of your terminal after you ran `npx aragon run`.
+Now, what you need to do is to look at the output of your terminal after you ran `npm start`.
 You should see the following at the end:

 ```
 ℹ The accounts were generated from the following mnemonic phrase: